 These results highlight the features that are likely overrated by management when nominating directors.
-They are consistent with the view that directors tend to come from an "old boys club", in which men who have sat on a lot of boards are chosen to be directors.
+They are consistent with the view that directors tend to come from an "old boys club", in which men who have sat on a lot of boards tend to be chosen as directors in other firms.
 The underlying reason for this pattern, however, is not clear.
 As suggested by the literature on boards going back to Smith (1776) and Berle and Means (1932), managers and existing directors could implicitly collude to nominate new directors unlikely to rock the boat and upset the rents managers and existing directors receive from their current positions.
 Alternatively, a long literature in psychology dating to Meehl (1954) and highlighted in Kahneman (2011) has found that even simple algorithms can outperform interviews by trained professionals at predicting subsequent performance in a number of contexts.
 It is possible that managers and boards could be attempting to find value-maximizing directors but because of behavioral biases, underperform the algorithms we present.